necyberteam/qa-bot/publishing.md

 # @snf/access-qa-bot Publishing Guide

-This document outlines the process for publishing the ACCESS Q&A Bot package to npm.
+This document outlines the simplified process for publishing the ACCESS Q&A Bot package to npm.

 ## Version Management